 Even without looking at the lateral film, we know, that the pathology must be located anteriorly in the left lung.

-This was a consolidation due to a pneumonia caused by Sterptococcus pneumoniae.
+This was a consolidation due to a pneumonia caused by Streptococcus pneumoniae.

-Here we see a consolidation which is located in the left lower lobe.
+Here a consolidation which is located in the left lower lobe (yellow arrow).

-There is a normal silhouette of the left heart border.
+Notice that there is a normal silhouette of the left heart border (blue arrow).